privacy-scaling-explorations/halo2curves/README.md

 * `benches`: Contains benchmarking tests.
 * `script`: Contains utility scripts.
 * `src`: Contains the source code of the library, further subdivided into modules for each supported curve (`bn256`, `grumpkin`, `secp256k1`, `secp256r1`, `secq256k1`, `pasta`, `pluto`, `eris`) and additional functionalities (`derive`, `tests`).

+## Notes on serialization

+**Field Encodings**

+- `from_bytes`/`to_bytes`: They use an industry-standard format that is consistent with how curves are encoded.
+This format is what will be used internally by the Serde library to ensure interoperability.
+Provides a unified format for both field and curve serialization.
+Ensures a consistent, industry-standard serialization, using big or little endian depending on the curve
+- `from_mont`/`to_mont`: These methods convert elements to and from the Montgomery form, which is an internal representation that is commonly used for efficient field arithmetic.
+Use these when working specifically with Montgomery-reduced values, especially in cryptographic computations.
+- `from_raw`: Creates a field element from a raw integer (typically limbs or u64s).
+Use this method when directly converting an integer value into a field element.
+- `from_uniform_bytes`:  Converts a uniform random byte array into a valid field element.
+This is particularly useful in scenarios requiring a random element in the field, such as in cryptographic protocols or when hashing to the field.

+**Curve Encodings**

+- `GroupEncoding` trait methods: Implements the serialization and deserialization of curve points in a compressed format.
+Compression is slower but generates standardized encodings that are smaller in size.
+Suitable for storing and transmitting curve points efficiently.
+Serde will use this.
+- `UncompressedEncoding` trait methods: Provides faster serialization/deserialization of curve points in an uncompressed format.
+The output is larger than that of GroupEncoding, but it's quicker to generate.
+When speed is prioritized over size.

+*Notes*:
+- `from_bytes`, `to_bytes` from `EndianRepr` trait is only intended for internal use only.
+Do not use.